Vivekban/garden/README.md

 ## Todo

 - [ ] Implement local notifications to remind users about their plant watering schedule.
-- [ ] Implement filter
+- [ ] Implement a filter in the Plant list screen.
-- [ ] Showing location of plant on Map in plant detail screen.
+- [ ] Showing the location of the plant on the Map in the plant detail screen.
 - [ ] Deep linking of plants
+- [ ] Performance
+   - [ ] Baseline Profile
+   - [ ] Enable compose compiler matrix
+   - [ ] Leak Canary
 - [ ] Code Quality
   - [ ] Increase test coverage
+  - [ ] Implement Git Hooks
   - [ ] Fix Lint Error
   - [ ] Complete Documentation